servuscms/servus/README.md

 ## Themes

 Not only there is no UI, but there are no usable themes included.
-On first run, a theme named `blank` is installed, which is, like the name says, *blank*.
+A theme named `blank` exists, which is, like the name says, *blank*.
 No CSS or anything.
-It is just a directory structure with some plain HTML files that you can use to test your instalation.
+It is just a directory structure with some plain HTML files that you can use to test your installation.
+Other themes are planned / WIP.

 However, porting themes over from Jekyll should be pretty straight forward.
 There are a few changes required to match the directory structure required by *servus*, after which you will start getting errors from the templating engine, which you can solve pretty easily.